AdoriZahard/hi3er/docs/index.md

 Time | Remembrance Sigil | FC Support Skill
 :----: | :----: | :----:
-Early | Veil of Tears | The Lonely Moon or Falling in Past Light Mid | Pseudo Miracle / Memory / Mad King's Mask | The Lonely Moon or Falling in Past Light Late | Key to the Deep or Resolve | The Lonely Moon or Falling in Past Light
+Early | Pseudo Miracle | Falling in Past Light
+Mid | Veil of Tears / Mad King's Mask / Rainbow of Absence | Falling in Past Light Late | Tin Flask or Key to the Deep | Falling in Past Light

 Time | Support 1 | Support 2
 :----: | :----: | :----:
 Early | VC | LE
 Mid | VC | LE or SS
-Late | VC | LE or SS
+Late | BR | LE or SS

 !!! danger
-    LE is swapped ONLY if you grab Eden's Initial/Max SP signet.
+    LE is swapped if you grab Eden's Initial/Max SP signet.
+However, if you don't feel confident on your damage and especially if you're downscaling hard, you can just swap her out for SS instead, as long as you have Aponia's SP regen backing you up.

 ####<p align="center">Elysia - Signet of ■■</p>